What are the top three symptoms of migraine?

 3. Nausea or vomiting

-A migraine is associated with a more intense pain than a tension headache.
+A migraine headache is associated with a more intense pain than a tension headache.
 The pain is often throbbing and movement can make it worse.

 Everyone is different, but here are some of the symptoms you may experience: